aliterc/aliterc.github.io/index.md

 That is sharply higher than the 18.3 percent of Democratic Senate ads and 14.1 percent of Democratic House ads that were negative in tone.
 It also represented a switch from 2014, when ads by Democrats were substantially more negative than those by Republicans.

-Other 2018 election ads came in for criticism for threatening violence or perceived xenophobia.
+Other 2018 election ads came in for criticism for threatening violence or [perceived](https://www.oxfordlearnersdictionaries.com/definition/english/perceive#perceive__15) xenophobia._I perceived a change in his behaviour._

-Scott Wagner, a Republican challenging Democratic incumbent Tom Wolf for governor of Pennsylvania, threatened his rival with the “golf spikes” ad.
+Scott Wagner, a Republican challenging Democratic incumbent/ɪnˈkʌmbənt/ Tom Wolf for governor of Pennsylvania, threatened his rival with the “golf spikes” ad.
 Polls show Wolf has a wide lead.

 “Governor Wolf, let me tell you what, between now and Nov.
 6, you’d better put a catcher’s mask on your face because I’m going to stomp all over your face with golf spikes,” Wagner said in the video.

 Wagner later took the ad down amid criticism from national Republican leaders, saying he had “chosen a poor metaphor.”

-New York Republican Representative John Faso has repeatedly run spots against his Democratic challenger, a black former Rhodes scholar and Harvard-educated lawyer, highlighting offensive language Antonio Delgado used as a young aspiring rapper.
+New York Republican Representative John Faso has repeatedly run spots against his Democratic challenger, a black former Rhodes scholar and Harvard-educated lawyer, highlighting offensive language Antonio Delgado used as a young aspiring/əˈspaɪərɪŋ/ rapper.

 Delgado responded by saying his past lyrics were taken out of context in an attempt to “otherize” him from voters in one of the whitest districts of the state.

 California Republican Representative Duncan Hunter ran a spot accusing his challenger, Ammar Campa-Najjar, of trying “to hide his family’s ties to terrorism.”
 The ad focuses on his heritage – his mother is Mexican-American and his father is Palestinian.
-It calls him a “Palestinian, Mexican, millennial Democrat” who is funded by “the Muslim Brotherhood” and a “security risk.”
+It calls him a “Palestinian, Mexican, millennial /mɪˈleniəl/ Democrat” who is funded by “the Muslim Brotherhood” and a “security risk.”

 Campa-Najjar worked in President Barack Obama’s White House and later in the Department of Labor - jobs that require security clearance.
-Although his Palestinian grandfather, Muhammad Yusuf al-Najjar, was accused by Israel of being involved in the 1972 massacre of Israeli athletes at the Munich Olympics, Campa-Najjar was born 16 years after Yusuf al-Najjar died.
+Although his Palestinian grandfather, Muhammad Yusuf al-Najjar, was accused by Israel of being involved in the 1972 massacre/ˈmæsəkər/ of Israeli athletes at the Munich Olympics, Campa-Najjar was born 16 years after Yusuf al-Najjar died.

 Democratic candidates for Congress in Ohio and California have been similarly labeled for their respective work at a law firm that once handled lawsuits involving Libya and for having been a substitute English teacher at a Muslim high school.